CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/add-application.md

 ### Automatic Deployment with GitHub

-Once you created your application with Github, each push on the `master` branch will trigger a deployment.
+Once you have created your application with Github, each push on the `master` branch will trigger a deployment.
 If you want to deploy an other branch than `master`, you can go to the `information` pane of your application and select the default branch to use.